amrithub/T1A1/README.md

   The Transmission Control Protocol (TCP) is one of the most adopted protocols of the Internet protocol suite.
 Initially originated in the Initial network implementation in which it to complement the Internet Protocol (IP).
 Therefore, the entire package is commonly referred to as TCP/IP.
 TCP is responsible to deliver reliable, ordered, and error-checked stream of octets (bytes)between applications running on hosts communicating via an IP network.
 Major internet applications such as the World Wide Web, email, remote administration, and file transfer rely on TCP.
 User Datagram Protocol (UDP) can be used for applications that do not require reliable data stream service.

   **HTTP and HTTPS**
-  The Hypertext Transfer Protocol (HTTP) is an application protocol for distributed, collaborative, hypermedia information systems.
-It is regarded as the foundation of data communication tecchnology for the World Wide Web.
-In World wide Web, hypertext documents include hyperlinks to other resources that is easily accessible to user.
-User can respond by a mouse click or by tapping the screen in a web browser or other ways.
+In distributed, shared, hypermedia information systems, the Hypertext Transfer Protocol (HTTP) is an application protocol.
+It is considered the cornerstone of the World Wide Web's data communication technology.
+Hypertext files in the World Wide Web contain hyperlinks to other user-friendly tools.
+Users can respond by clicking a mouse or tapping the screen in a web browser or other manner.

-  Hypertext Transfer Protocol Secure (HTTPS) is an extension of the Hypertext Transfer Protocol (HTTP)and  is widely used for secure communication over a network.
+Hypertext Transfer Protocol Secure (HTTPS) is an extension of the Hypertext Transfer Protocol (HTTP) that is commonly used for secure network communication.

-  **web browsers (requests, rendering and developer tools)** A web browser (commonly referred to as a browser) is a software application to access information available on the World Wide Web.
-It is a big big web  of network from all over the world. sWhen a user requests a specific website, the web browser retrieves the necessary content from a web server and then displays the resulting web page on the user's device.
+  **web browsers (requests, rendering and developer tools)** A web browser (commonly referred to as a browser) is a World Wide Web-based software programme for accessing information.
+It's a big network internet from around the world.
+When a user requests a specific website, the web browser must download the appropriate content from a web server and then view the corresponding web page on the computer of the user.

-  HTTP Request is a packet of Information that is sent by one computer to another computer to communicate.
+  HTTP Request is a data packet that is sent to another device for communication by one computer.

-  Browser rendering is performed by an engine called browser rendering engine  which is a Software that renders HTML pages (Web pages).
-It turns the HTML layout tags in the page into the appropriate commands for the operating system.
+  Browser rendering is performed by a browser rendering engine, a software that makes HTML (Web pages) pages.
+This converts the page's HTML template tags into the operating system's correct commands.

   Developer tools are those browsers which we use to search certain website.
 Examples are: mozilla firefox, Google Chrome, Internet Explorer, Opera, Safari